joyrexus/geddit/README.md

 * make an HTTP request to the Reddit API,
 * decode the JSON response into a Go data structure, and
 * print each link's title, URL, and number of comments.

+Install with `go get github.com/joyrexus/reddit/geddit` and then try running `geddit`.